Mascouche line

-Mascouche (also designated exo15, known during planning as Repentigny–Mascouche) is a commuter rail service in Greater Montreal, Quebec.
-It is operated by Exo, the organization that operates the commuter rail network across this region.
+Mascouche (also designated line 15) is a commuter rail service in Greater Montreal, Quebec.
+It is operated by Exo, the organization that operates the commuter rail network in Greater Montreal.

-Opened on December 1, 2014, by Exo's predecessor agency, the Agence métropolitaine de transport (AMT), the Montreal region's sixth commuter train line required the construction of 10 new train stations, several civil engineering structures, and 13 km of new railway track.
+Opened on December 1, 2014, the Montreal region's newest commuter train line required the construction of 10 new train stations, several civil engineering structures, and 13 km of new railway track.
 This includes some track in the median of Autoroute 640 between Repentigny and Mascouche.